lm-playpen/lmpc-beta-1/README.md

 ## The fine print

-*For this beta round of the challenge, we will use somewhat more relaxed rules that in the real challenge.
+*For this beta round of the challenge, we will use somewhat more relaxed rules than in the real challenge.
 These rules put fewer constraints on the participants, to allow for wider experimentation on what works and what doesn't.
 Comments on these rules are very welcome!*

 This competition aims at fostering research on learning in conversational, task-oriented, multi-turn environments.
 As a consequence, all submissions must start from the same base LLM and must adhere to the same budgets with respect to training data and evaluation compute resources. *[For this beta round, there will be no limit on the training budget; you are just asked to report it as accurately as possible.]*